jroovy/random-password-generator/README.md

 ### Note #3
 The RNG function found within Bash and ZSH are **less secure** than the alternatives listed above. \
 Only use this if the alternatives are not viable.
+## What if none of them are viable?
+I heard cats are great at generating secure random passwords.\
+Just place them on your keyboard and watch the magic happen :P